dsi-principles-prog/midterm-shiyaol/README2.md

 ## Data Dictionary

 PassengerId:	An arbitrary ID assigned to each passenger
-Survived:	A dummy variable.
-1 = Survived, 0 = Did not survive
+Survived:	The suvival status of the passenfer (1 = Survived, 0 = Did not survive)
-Pclass:	The passenger’s class number.
-Hierarchy to be determined
+Pclass:	The passenger’s class number (1 = 1st; 2 = 2nd; 3 = 3rd)
 Name:	The passenger’s first name, last name, and title
 Sex:	The passenger’s gender
 Age:	The passenger’s age (in years)